kevinend/C-Data-Structures/README.md

 All examples were compiled with gcc on linux (ubuntu) with the following flags: gcc -Wall -Werror -fno-common -std=c99

 Included are valgrind outputs for a few of the data structures.
 I tried to test all the functionality included in each file and in sequences that would be prone to leaking memory (such as popping a stack then immediately pushing right after).
-This doesn't guarantee that the structures are leak-proof.
-I just wanted to ensure that they weren't leaking memory in obvious ways.
+Testing doesn't guarantee that the structures are leak-proof, just that they aren't leaking memory in obvious ways.

-As always, the following code definitely contains bugs.
+I am sure there are bugs in the following code...just par for the course.